 Framework Category Framework Criterion (Eligible Use of Proceeds) EU Taxonomy Activity Corresponding NACE Code Primary EU Environmental Objective Refer to Table Green Buildings Refurbished residential buildings in Norway with an improved energy efficiency of at least 30% 7.2.
-Renovation of existing buildings F41, F43 Mitigation Table 3 Residential buildings in Norway (apartment and other dwellings) built on or after 2021 with an energy performance of at least 10% lower than local nearly zero-energy requirements.Buildings built before 2021 with an energy performance certificate (EPC) A label or that corresponds to the top 15% low carbon buildings in Norway7.7.
-7.7.
-Acquisition and ownership of building L68 Mitigation Table 4 Table 4
+Renovation of existing buildings F41, F43 Mitigation Table 3 Residential buildings in Norway (apartment and other dwellings) built on or after 2021 with an energy performance of at least 10% lower than local nearly zero-energy requirements.
+Table 4 Buildings built before 2021 with an energy performance certificate (EPC) A label or that corresponds to the top 15% low carbon buildings in Norway L68 Mitigation Table 4